Scalable Bayesian Structure Learning for Gaussian Graphical Models Using Marginal Pseudo-likelihood: Bayesian Structure Learning with MPL

-The output of Algorithm \ref{alg:RJMCMC} consists of a set of \(S\) sampled graphs \(\left\{ G^{(1)}, \ldots, G^{(S)} \right\}\) over the posterior graph space.
-This sample for the RJ-MPL approach can be used to calculate the estimated edge-inclusion probabilities (\(\hat{P}_e\)) using Equation \ref{eq:p_ij} with \(W^{(s)} = 1\) for \(s \in \{1, \ldots, S\}\).
-Similar to the BD-MPL approach in Section \ref{sec: BDMCMC}, \(\hat{P}_e\) can be used to assess model uncertainty and for model selection.
+The output of Algorithm \ref{alg:RJMCMC} consists of a set of \(S\) sampled graphs, \(\left\{ G^{(1)}, \ldots, G^{(S)} \right\}\), representing the posterior graph space.
+These samples can be leveraged for various types of inference and model uncertainty quantification by applying \eqref{eq:E_f}, where \(W^{(s)} = 1\) for \(s \in \{1, \ldots, S\}\).
+For example, the sampled graphs can be used to calculate the estimated edge-inclusion probabilities (\(\hat{P}_e\)) using \eqref{eq:p_ij}, where \(W^{(s)} = 1\) for \(s \in \{1, \ldots, S\}\).
+Similar to the BD-MPL approach discussed in Section \ref{sec: BDMCMC}, \(\hat{P}_e\) provides a means to quantify model uncertainty and can also be employed for model selection.